Andrew-S-Rosen/QMOF/README.md

 2. `dft_workflow`: This folder contains an example input file to run [PyMOFScreen](https://github.com/arosen93/mof_screen), which was used to orchestrate the high-throughput DFT calculations and construct the QMOF database.
 A copy of PyMOFScreen is also provided in the folder for convenience.

-3. `tools`: This folder contains miscellaneous Python scripts that you may find helpful, such as scripts that can help make a "DFT-ready" set of MOFs from a folder of CIFs.
+3. `tools`: This folder contains miscellaneous Python scripts that you may find helpful, such as scripts to filter out clearly erroneous MOF structures.

 4. `example_dos`: This folder contains HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).

-5. `fidelity_tracker`: This folder is primarily as a way to contribute changes to the QMOF database, such as flagging any structural fidelity issues not captured via the automated filtering scripts.
-Please read [this document](fidelity_tracker/README.md) for details and how to contribute.
+5. `fidelity_tracker`: This folder primarily serves as a way to contribute changes to the QMOF database, such as flagging any structural fidelity issues not captured via the automated filtering scripts.
+Please read [this document](fidelity_tracker/README.md) for details on how to contribute.

 ## Updates
-Several updates are planned for the QMOF database.
-Upon their release, the Figshare repository will be updated, and a new version-specific DOI will be created.
-All changes will be documented in [updates.md](updates.md).
+Updates to the QMOF database will be reflected on the corresponding [Figshare repository](https://doi.org/10.6084/m9.figshare.13147324), and a new version-specific DOI will be created.
+A description of all changes will be documented in [updates.md](updates.md).

 ## Citing the QMOF Database
-If you use or wish to reference the QMOF database, please cite the following paper:
+If you use or wish to reference the QMOF database, please cite the following pre-print until the peer-reviewed publication is released:

 - [A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery with a New Electronic Structure Database", *ChemRxiv* (2020).
 DOI: 10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).

-It is also best practice to specify the version of the QMOF database you used in your work to ensure that your results can be accurately reproduced.
-This can be done by specifying the corresponding version number on the Figshare repository (currently, it is just v1).
+It is also best-practice to specify the version of the QMOF database you used in your work to ensure that your results can be accurately reproduced.
+This can be done by specifying the corresponding version number on the Figshare repository.

 If you use [PyMOFScreen](https://github.com/arosen93/mof_screen) in your own work, please cite the following reference: